hivemq/hivemq-grafana-dashboards/CONTRIBUTING.md

   - Commit messages should describe the changes clearly
   - Commit messages should start with a capital letter for consistency
   - Commit messages should avoid exceeding the line length limit,
-  - Instead use multiple lines, each describing one specific change
+  - Instead, use multiple lines, each describing one specific change
 - Push your changes to the remote `origin` by pressing `Command` + `Shift` + `K` OR via the command `git push origin branch-type/branch-name`